FahimaFarha/supervised_machine_learning/README.md

 * Undersampling
 * Combination (Over and Under) Sampling

-Please see the jupyter notebook for the analysis.
+Please see the jupyter notebook in Starter Code for the analysis.